Leopard Society: Liberia

 During field research in the 1960s among the Mano people in north-central Liberia, the American anthropologist James Riddell collected detailed statements about the Leopard and Crocodile Societies that had been active in that area, including from former members of these societies.
 They had comprised men from different towns and their primary purpose had been to organize trade between these towns, which were otherwise independent political units.
-Only men who could command the labour of many dependents were allowed to join, as the trade organization and the transport and protection of trade goods were labour-intensive.
+Only men who could command the labour of many dependants were allowed to join, as the trade organization and the transport and protection of trade goods were labour-intensive.
 Those who wanted to join had to sacrifice a member of their "own domestic group in a cannibalistic feast" to prove that they had sufficiently many dependants whose services they could contribute.
 The supposed waylaying of travellers was only a trick to hide the connection between the victim and the man who had chosen to sacrifice them.
 The cannibal feasts, on the other hand, were real, according to several old members of the society interviewed by Riddell.

 In the 1920s, Lady Dorothy Mills spoke with several district commissioners who tried to juridically prosecute members of the Leopard Society engaged in cannibal murders.
 She noted: "The members will offer and help to procure some one of their own family for the sacrifice.
 A man will offer up his wife or his child or his young brother".
 To avoid suspicions, the chosen victim was usually kidnapped outside their home, but Mills also spoke with a man who had witnessed how a group of "Leopards" raided a house, carrying away a man and a boy who had been sleeping there, supposedly as victims for their next feast.